 Peter’s nearly three-decade long career was filled with accolades, accomplishments, and successes.
 Highlighted among his numerous design awards and honors is the AIA Collaborative Achievement award and a Fellowship with the American Society of Landscape Architects.
 Deeply inspired by his travels, Peter loved to capture landscapes in his watercolors and drawings.
 He was a recipient of the coveted Rome Prize Fellowship in Landscape Architecture, a pivotal experience full of lessons that fueled his entire career.

 Volunteering his time generously, Peter served on two Chicago mayoral design committees and lent his experience to the U.S. General Services Administration as a National Peer and the Council of Fellows Jury for the National ASLA.
 His service also included terms as the landscape architect representative on the Design Review Board for the Universities of North Carolina and Wisconsin.

 Peter’s legacy will continue to live on through his work here in Chicago, around the world, and within the firm he leaves behind.

 Finding the words to express what Peter meant to all of us has been difficult at best.
 Conor O’Shea, Mark Hough, The Cultural Landscape Foundation and Blair Kamin have done so with eloquence and grace, and we thank them for their beautiful tributes.

 Hundreds of students, clients, colleagues, mentors and friends have shared their thoughts, feelings and memories about Peter.
-They have all been touched by his compassion, creativity and gentle soul.
-View some of these messages or share your own in the comments section below.
+We have all been touched by his compassion, creativity and gentle soul.